- Your Government

 In October 2021, WCPARC staff, Michigan Folk School representatives, and architects from The Collaborative kicked-off concept development for farmhouse rehabilitation.
 In the coming months, the team will work to transform this historic structure for community use.

 At the March 15, 2022, Parks Commission meeting, consultants from The Collaborative presented schematic designs for the farmhouse and historic campus rehabilitation.
 The Parks Commission authorized staff to work with The Collaborative to develop construction drawings and issue an RFP for construction.
-This page will be updated as the project progresses.

 View the farmhouse schematic design here.